xintao0202/Convolutional-Neural-Networks/README.md

 - Output volume after padding: n_H*n_W*n_c. (n_H-filter_size)/stride+1; same for n_W; number of channel doesn't change

 1.2 Max pooling
-- Even pooling layers don not have parameters, they DO affect the backpropagation (derivatives) calculation
+- Even pooling layers don not have parameters, they DO affect the backpropagation (derivatives) calculation; Even though a pooling layer has no parameters for backprop to update, you still need to backpropagation the gradient through the pooling layer in order to compute gradients for layers that came before the pooling layer.

 1.3 Why CNN
 - Parameter sharing: It reduces athe total number of parameters, thus reducing overfitting; it allows a feature detector to be used in multiple locations throughout the whole input image/input volume